The Brain-Targeted Teaching Model:

 Dr. Mariale Hardiman

 Challenge.
 During the past decade the neurological and cognitive sciences have produced a vast frontier of knowledge on how the brain processes, stores, and retrieves information.
-As educators have increasingly recognized their role as consumers of this emerging knowledge, translating brain research into classroom instruction often becomes a challenge for the typical educational practitioner.
+As educators have increasingly recognized their role as consumers of this emerging knowledge, translating brain research into instruction often becomes a challenge for an educational practitioner.

 Issues.
-In an era of high-stakes accountability for student performance, many teachers feel pressured to prepare students to meet proficiency levels on standardized tests.
-At the same time, they are often required to implement a plethora of ever-changing educational initiatives and reforms handed to them by well-meaning school district supervisors.
-In this climate, it would not be surprising for new teachers to feel overwhelmed.
-Moreover, one could understand how seasoned teachers would view any educational initiative, including perhaps research in the neurosciences, as merely a fad that soon will be replaced by yet another new initiative.
+In an era of high-stakes accountability for student performance, many teachers and industry trainers feel pressured to prepare students to meet proficiency levels on standardized tests.
+At the same time, they are often required to implement a plethora of ever-changing educational initiatives and reforms handed to them by well-meaning district supervisors.
+In this climate, it would not be surprising for new teachers and trainers to feel overwhelmed.
+Moreover, one could understand how seasoned teachers and industry trainers would view any educational initiative, including perhaps research in the neurosciences, as merely a fad that soon will be replaced by yet another new initiative.
 Perhaps this thinking accounts for the fact that educational research is largely ignored by practitioners; as a result little actual change has occurred in our nation's classrooms during the last several decades.

 Research.
-In order for any research, especially current brain research, to become readily accessible to teachers, fragmented initiatives must be integrated into a cohesive model of instruction.
+In order for any research, especially current brain research, to become readily accessible to teachers and industry leaders, fragmented initiatives must be integrated into a cohesive model of instruction.
 The Brain-Targeted Teaching Model is designed to meet this need.
-It provides teachers with a format for using research in the neurosciences as well as research-based effective instructional practices to guide them in planning, implementing, and assessing a sound program of instruction.
+It provides teachers and industry leaders with a format for using research in the neurosciences as well as research-based effective instructional practices to guide them in planning, implementing, and assessing a sound program of instruction.
 The model also assists administrators, supervisors, and professionals supporting instruction as they guide teachers in implementing research-based effective teaching strategies.

 Model.
 The Brain-Targeted Teaching Model presents six stages, or “brain targets” of the teaching and learning process and describes brain research that supports each stage.
 While each brain target is presented separately, the components are interrelated.
 For example, Brain-Target One describes the importance of establishing a positive emotional climate to foster high levels of learning; these strategies are applied throughout the entire model.
 At the same time, evaluating leaning, Brain-Target Six, is an integral part of each component or target of the model.